eskederks/eMAGMA-tutorial/README.md

 # eMAGMA-TUTORIAL

-This tutorial is a step by step guide on how to use eMAGMA, an approach to conducting eQTL informed gene-based tests by assigning SNPs to tissue-specific eGenes as presented in Gerrin et al., 2019ab.
-Here we provide the scripts and files to apply the eMAGMA approach which generates a list of disease-associated eGenes using genome-wide summary statistics.
-In this tutorial, we apply eMAGMA to GWAS summary statistics of Major Depression Disorder (MDD); these summary statistics are publicly available from the Psychiatric Genomic Consortium (PGC) website.
+This tutorial is a step by step guide on how to use eMAGMA, an approach to conducting eQTL informed gene-based tests by assigning SNPs to tissue-specific eGenes as presented in Gerring et al., 2019a, Gerring et al., 2019b.
+Here we provide the scripts and files to use the eMAGMA methodology which generates a list of disease-associated eGenes using genome-wide summary statistics.
+In this tutorial, we will show how to apply eMAGMA using GWAS summary statistics of Major Depression Disorder (MDD) as example data; these summary statistics are publicly available from the Psychiatric Genomic Consortium (PGC) website.

-The tutorial is divided in two parts.
-Part 1 Runs eMAGMA gene-based analysis of proximity, this analysis integrates a SNP-gene association from GTEx to GWAS summary data.
-SNPs (from the summary data) are assigned to genes based on their association with gene expression.
-The SNP-gene association from GTEx is a tissue specific annotation, hence we can estimate what genes are more highly associated with MDD at the tissue level.
-Part 2 runs eMAGMA gene-set analysis, testing the enrichment of association in co-expression networks.
-The aim is to identify modules (sets defined by highly correlated genes) that are highly associated with MDD risk.
-Tissue-specific annotation files and Co-expression network files are freely provided with this tutorial.
-Explanation of the methods and resources used in this tutorial are provided in the publication accompanying this tutorial, Gerrin et al., 2009b
+The tutorial is divided into two parts.
+Part 1 conducts eMAGMA gene-based analysis, this analysis integrates SNP-gene associations from an eQTL reference dataset with GWAS summary statistics.
+We generated annotation files in which SNPs are assigned to genes based on their association with gene expression.
+The SNP-gene associations are tissue specific; hence we can estimate what genes are more highly associated with a disease at the tissue level.
+Part 2 conducts eMAGMA gene-set analysis, testing for the enrichment of association in co-expression networks.
+The aim of this analysis is to identify modules (sets of highly correlated genes) that are highly associated with disease risk.
+Tissue-specific annotation files and co-expression network files (for 48 tissues) are shared as part of this tutorial.
+Explanation of the methods and resources used in this tutorial are provided in the publication accompanying this tutorial, Gerring et al., 2009b.

 **Requirements**

 This tutorial is executable in Unix, it is assumed that users are familiar with the Unix environment and command line.
 You can type or copy paste the commands or re-structure them as you wish.
 This is a hands-on tutorial with minimum theoretical explanations.
-It is essential that the user reads through the publications that accompanies the tutorial (Gerring et al. 2019ab) as they provide the theoretical background for the analyses.
-Knowledge of GWAS and GWA-summary analysis is necessary.
-Maree’s repository https://github.com/MareesAT/GWA_tutorial offers a detailed guide on GWAS analysis.
+It is essential that the user reads through the publications that accompany the tutorial (Gerring et al. 2019a, Gerring et al., 2019b) as they provide the theoretical background for the analyses.
+Knowledge of GWAS and GWA-summary analysis is required.
+We have previously generated a tutorial on the execution of GWAS analysis through another Github  repository https://github.com/MareesAT/GWA_tutorial (Marees et al., 2018).

 *************************************